A quick lift is provided from this snack bar—"Anytime,…

 - Interesting (subjective) taste

-I received this as part of a prize pack from Trailspace, thanks TS!
+I received this as part of a Reviewer of the Month prize package from Trailspace, thanks TS!

 Bentbrook’s review on 5/11/14 hit the high the nail on the head with the pictures on the ingredients and nutritional information.
 I took the same pictures and remembered that he had them too along with some funny anecdotes, can’t do much to improve on that!
 My wife and I just tried the bar after mowing the lawn…anti-climactic, I know.
 It does contain soy, eggs, and milk, so note that.